Our 3-D Print Lab Awaits

-Join us in the Mastodon MAKERLab 3D print lab, open to students, faculty, and staff.
-If you are interested in consulting with us on a project or if you are interested in 3D printing, start by filling out a request form.
+Join us in our Mastodon MAKERLab 3-D print lab, open to students, faculty, and staff.
+If you are interested in consulting with us on a project, or if you are interested in 3-D printing, start by filling out a Request Form.

 The Printing Process

 All charges for requests will come out of your PaperCut account balance, shared with printing paper copies.
-Pricing ranges from .10/gram for single-color plastic prints up to $0.20/g of filament/ $1.75/mL of ink for full-color plastic printing.
-Your balance will be refilled every semester; the balance can be increased beyond the standard semester allotment by visiting the Bursar office.
+Pricing ranges from $0.10 per gram for single-color plastic prints to $0.20 per gram of filament, and is $1.75 per milliliter of ink for full-color plastic printing.
+Your balance will be refilled every semester; the balance can be increased beyond the standard semester allotment by visiting the Office of the Bursar.
 Scanning services are free of charge.
 See the equipment list for details.

 The Mastodon MAKERLab is equipped by IT Services with the following devices:

-- ROBO 2 - Setup with a wide nozzle for printing .4 .5 .6 mm layer heights for faster printing/large objects when less detail is needed ($0.10/gram)
+- ROBO 2—setup with a wide nozzle for printing 0.4 mm, 0.5, and 0.6 mm layer heights for faster printing and large objects when less detail is needed ($0.10 per gram)

-- ROBO 3 - Setup with a Palette+ device that allows for the printing of 1-4 colors/filament types in one print (price varies based on material, starting at .10/gram)
+- ROBO 3—setup with a Palette+ device that allows for the printing of one to four colors or filament types in one print (price varies based on material, starting at $0.10 per gram)

-- XYZ DaVinci Color Printer - Capable of printing full-color PLA plastic parts by applying CMYK ink to each print layer (.20/g of plastic and 1.75/ml of ink)
+- XYZ DaVinci Color Printer—capable of printing full-color PLA plastic parts by applying CMYK ink to each print layer ($0.20 per gram of plastic and $1.75 per milliliter of ink)

-MakerbotDigitizer Scanner - For scanning small-medium sized items that could fit on a record player.
+MakerbotDigitizer Scanner—for scanning small- to medium-size items that could fit on a record player

 MakerbotDigitizer, such as a person, large object, or room